MoneyTools/MyMoney.Net/docs/Basics/Categories.md

 # Categories

 Entering new categories is easy, simply type in the category name you want.
-For example, I might enter "Food:Groceries" for this QFC item:
+For example, I might enter "Food:Groceries" for this Safeway item:

 ![](../Images/Categories.png)